astronomer/astro-blog/posts/airflow-dbt-1.md

 - How do we handle models that need to have different schedule intervals?
 - How can we leverage our dbt transformation layer in the broader context of an ELT pipeline?

-In part 2 of this post, we'll explore answers to these questions and take this authoring experience into a production-ready setup that answers the above questions.
+In the next part of this series, we'll explore answers to these questions and dig into a few creative ways to take this authoring experience into a production-ready setup.
+Stay tuned...